davidcole1340/ext-php-rs/guide/src/macros/structs.md

 You may also use the `#[prop]` attribute on a struct field to use the field as a PHP property.
 By default, the field will be accessible from PHP publically with the same name as the field.
-You can rename the property and/or set the flags of the property with options:
+You can rename the property with options:

 - `rename` - Allows you to rename the property, e.g.
   `#[prop(rename = "new_name")]`